 20 tent sites are reservable during certain times of the year in Loop B (see reservation dates below).

 Loop A is for RV campers.
 Loops B and C are for tent campers.

 This campground is closest to the best hiking trails which begin and end at Sunset Point.

+Loop A is for RV campers.
 RV and trailer combinations over 45 feet are discouraged, but not prohibited.

 There are no sewer, water or electrical hook-ups available.
 A dump station is available in summer months near North Campground for a $5 use fee.
 Potable water is available near the dump station.